Analysis | Why Hong Kong’s Still Protesting and Where It May Go

 What began in Hong Kong as a series of marches against a proposal to allow extraditions to mainland China has grown into a broader challenge to Beijing’s grip on the city.
 The local government suspended the bill in June and declared it “dead” in July, but protests continued -- as did eruptions of violence in the global financial hub’s streets, subways and airport, resulting in some 1,500 arrests and, in October, the first police shooting of a protester.
-The bill was finally withdrawn in September, but protesters’ demands have grown to include greater democracy and more.
+The bill has been formally withdrawn but protesters’ demands have grown to include greater democracy.
+The use of an emergency law for the first time in decades fueled more anger.
 Chinese troop movements have raised questions about how far the central government in Beijing is prepared to go to assert its authority over the city’s 7.5 million people.
 On a visit to Hong Kong in 2017, President Xi Jinping warned that challenges to China’s rule wouldn’t be tolerated.

 1. Isn’t Hong Kong part of China?